 Convertible financings, be they of the conventional convertible debt variety or the more recent SAFE form, have become a staple of the seed/startup financing scene.
 Unfortunately, these days Convertible financings are known as much for their abuse as for their utility.
 Too many startups (and their investors – it takes two to play this game) pile Convertibles on top of each other, for no reason other than keeping the lights on.
 Startups wind up with messy, problematic cap tables and disgruntled, confused, and disillusioned investors.
 It really does need to stop.
-I discuss this in further detail here: Stop the Madness!
-Reconsidering Convertible Debt.

 I’ve given a lot of thought to the Convertible conundrum for several years now.
 I’ve concluded that the root of the problem is really quite simple.
 Entrepreneurs and investors have settled on a fixed conversion discount (typically 20 percent) that makes it tempting for entrepreneurs to stretch out time-to-conversion and increase deal size.
 Indeed, I’ve found myself advising startups to take as much money, for as long as possible, at a capped 20 percent discount rate.